 Figure 7: Water pump does not receive signal and will not function

-Figure 6 shown that we inserted the soil moisture sensor into a wet pot of soil, which the reading of soil moisture sensor is smaller than 270 and display in serial monitor.
+Figure 6 shows that we inserted the soil moisture sensor into a wet pot of soil, and the reading of the soil moisture sensor is smaller than 270 and displayed in the serial monitor.
 Therefore, in Figure 7, the water pump does not work because there is no signal received by it to water the plant.

-Figure 8 shows the result of uploaded the data to FAVORIOT, the data will be uploaded from time to time, and stored in FAVORIOT in string form.
+Figure 8 shows the result of uploading the data to FAVORIOT, the data will be uploaded from time to time and stored in FAVORIOT in string form.
 In our case, the reading of the soil moisture level sensor and water level sensor are uploaded and stored in the FAVORIOT.
-Furthermore, two graphs are plotted as shown in Figure 9 and Figure 10, with the form of, data (Soil moisture level/ water level) vs times and date.
+Furthermore, two graphs are plotted, as shown in Figure 9 and Figure 10, with the form of data (Soil moisture level/ water level) vs. times and date.
 Each time the new data is uploaded, the graph will have the changes.
 Therefore, the admin and user can monitor the condition of plant moisture level and water tank level from time to time.

-Moreover, there are two emergency cases, which shown in table 2 that might happen, which is when the water in the water tank is running dry as well as when the water is running dry and the plant is dry as well.
-Therefore for the first case, an Email 1.0 will be sent to the user, which shown in Figure 11.
-It will notify the user the water in water tank is running low, which carry a string message, “Your water tank is running dry”.
+Moreover, there are two emergency cases, shown in table 2, that might happen, which is when the water in the water tank is running dry as well as when the water is running dry, and the plant is dry.
+Therefore for the first case, an Email 1.0 will be sent to the user, which is shown in Figure 11.
+It will notify the user the water in the water tank is running low, which carries a strong message, “Your water tank is running dry.”

-However, the other case which is the emergency case, is when water tank is running dry as well as when the water is running dry.
+However, the other emergency case is when the water tank is running dry and when the water is running dry.
 This will cause a fatal consequence to the plant.
-Therefore, a strong notification will be sent to the user, which is Email 2.0 as shown in Figure 12.
+Therefore, a strong notification will be sent to the user, which is Email 2.0, as shown in Figure 12.
 It carries a string message, “Caution !!!!
-Your water tank is running low and your plant is DYING !!!!” .
+Your water tank is running low, and your plant is DYING !!!!”.